The biggest opportunity to help animals is ending the suffering of wildlife

-Last week, viewers took to the internet to collectively grieve the “heartbreaking” and “horrifying” scenes of animal suffering throughout One Planet, the new Netflix nature documentary narrated by David Attenborough.
+Last week, viewers took to the internet to collectively grieve the “heartbreaking” and “horrifying” scenes of animal suffering throughout Our Planet, the new Netflix nature documentary narrated by David Attenborough.

 One of these scenes appears only 15 minutes into the series: a group of flamingos descend on a salt flat in Africa that has been hit by a sudden flood.
 They mate amid the rapidly evaporating lake, only to have their hatchlings emerge one month later to a bone-dry and scorching hot climate.
 In order to survive, the chicks must embark on a marathon-like journey to find water.
 This proves impossible for one of the baby flamingos in particular, whose legs are caked in thick layers of salt that cause him to stumble and fall to the ground repeatedly.
 Ultimately, he is unable to keep up with the flock, and we are left to assume that he dies, slowly and all alone.
 This heart-wrenching scene isn’t an exception.
 In the next episode, an orca whale bounces a penguin like a beach ball and then devours its body.
 And later in the series, we watch walruses tumble over the edge of a cliff to their death, due to lack of land and overcrowding.